azizas/pointer_tricks/README.md

 # pointer_tricks
-IT includes some tricks that C/C++ pointers that trciks me mostly.
+It includes some tricks that C/C++ pointers have trciked me mostly.